brechmos-stsci/jwst_lib.models/doc/source/devel/new_model.rst

-   Since handling bit fields like this is such a commonly useful thing, it's possible that this functionality will become a part of `jwstlib.models` itself in the future.
+   Since handling bit fields like this is such a commonly useful thing, it's possible that this functionality will become a part of `jwst_lib.models` itself in the future.
 However, this still stands as a good example of something someone may want to do in a custom model class.